 – Colin Powell

-As a result of this hierarchy, to have we enabled others the bearers of fault through our believed inadequacy.
+As a result of this hierarchy, we have made our leaders the bearers of fault through our own perceived inadequacy.
 We find it unfathomable to accept this notion of responsibility, because we have handed over our hopes and our dreams and hunger for change, to those we put in charge.
-Therefore, the true change we need is never going to come from future generations but from ourselves who are here, now, contributing to action or silence to this current attitude.
+As a result, the true change we need, is never going to come from future generations or those at the top but from ourselves who are here, now, contributing to action or in silence to this current attitude.

 We have forgotten that we were not born speaking this language, understanding time, or feeling insecure.
 These are man-made creations.
 Therefore it is my understanding, that in order to change the circumstances, create a level playing field, destroy what separates us, we have to return to that early stage of life when we looked upon the world in wonderment, curiosity; a time when we understood that we truly exist.
 And as romantic as that may sound, in order to achieve that mountainous task, leaders would have to accept responsibility, along with the storytellers and the poets and the preachers, and the entire human race.
 We would have to go within, learn to operate from a state of compassion, learn our purpose from not what is written in books or taught to us through myths but from what lies in the silence within us.
 There is where we find the route home, to safety, to purpose, to success.